itsTyrion/AntiDiscordGenAI/README.md

 2. Just run it.
 On a server, use `screen` to keep it running after disconnecting

 #### With Podman:
-1. git glone the repo.
+1. git glone the repo (or download as zip and unzip it)
 2.
 ```
 podman build -t anti-dc-genai:latest .